opsi-org/shim-review/README.md

 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************

-Old shim hashes have been provided to microsoft
+Old shim hashes have been provided to Microsoft
 Chain of trust disallows booting old GRUB2 builds affected by mentioned CVEs SBAT Version has been incremented to prevent booting old version Shims